rtcharity/resources.eahub.org/content/evaluation_and_strategy/ea-hotel-fundraiser-1-the-story.md

 For further instructions please see our [GoFundMe](https://www.gofundme.com/ea-hotel).

+If you’d like to give regular support, we also have a [Patreon](https://www.patreon.com/eahotel).

 To learn more about the hotel, and to book a stay, please see our [website](https://eahotel.org/).